 Classes meet day and evening, and students may complete the program with four years of part-time study.

-Students who complete the related automotive apprenticeship instruction and on-the-job training receive a certificate.
-Those who complete 60 semester hours, which include general education requirements along with the automotive instruction courses and on-the-job training, earn an associate in applied science degree.
+Students who complete the related automotive technology instruction training will receive one or both certificates.
+Students also have the possibility of on-the-job training.
+Those who complete 60 semester hours, which include general education requirements along with the automotive instruction courses will earn an associate in applied science degree.